blueluchador/my-fetch-app/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-This runs the lint:fix script prior to running the tests.
+This runs `lint:fix` prior to starting the tests.

 ### `npm run lint`